MarkEdit-app/MarkEdit-theming/README.md

 Easily create custom [MarkEdit](https://github.com/MarkEdit-app/MarkEdit) themes using existing CodeMirror theme extensions.
 See [MarkEdit-api](https://github.com/MarkEdit-app/MarkEdit-api) to learn more.

-A list of themes created by the MarkEdit team can be found [here](https://github.com/MarkEdit-app/MarkEdit/wiki/Extensions#list-of-themes).
+Please see [this page](https://github.com/MarkEdit-app/MarkEdit/wiki/Extensions#list-of-themes) for a complete list of themes and an explanation of how they work.

 ## Usage